Snake Den State Park History (1969)

 It is thought that several of the farms including the Steere and Waterman farms were once owned by Moses Brown of Providence.
 Moses, the youngest of the famous four Brown brothers had removed himself from the family shipping business because the ties to the slave trade offended his Quaker sensibilities.
 While he is most famous for his financial backing of Samuel Slater’s path-breaking development of the American cotton textile industry at Pawtucket Falls in 1791, it was Moses Brown’s farms in Johnston and surrounding towns which provided the rental income to support Slater.
 On at least one occasion, Brown complained to Slater that his demand for more and more investment money was ‘spinning all my farms into cloth!’

-The Snake Den State Park is formally headquartered at 2321 Hartford Avenue, Johnston (route 6 to Greenville Avenue), but the Dame Farm portion of the park anchors the Brown Avenue historic district.
+The Snake Den State Park was formally headquartered at 2321 Hartford Avenue, Johnston (route 6 to Greenville Avenue), but the Dame Farm portion of the park anchors the Brown Avenue historic district.
 Many former farms in the postwar era from 1945 until 1960, whose proximity to Providence were converted to suburban tract housing as Providence lost more population to the surrounding towns from 1950 to 1970 on a percentage basis than any other urban area in the country.
 Providence lost 90,000 residents out of a population of 250,000.
 Therefore rescuing open space and preserving part of Rhode Island’s farm history in 1969 was a major accomplishment.